The hothouse academies offering kids a shot at K-pop stardom

 After they have debuted, most K-pop stars have to sign what are often dubbed "slave contracts."
 These can run for as several years and provide them with only a tiny share of the potentially massive revenue they generate in record sales and concerts.

-Training an idol costs $100,000 per year and the studios want to recoup their investment.
+Training an idol costs an estimated $100,000 per year and the studios want to recoup their investment.
 Only when the stars have paid off all their debts will they begin to make better money.

 Their private lives are also closely monitored: relationships, alcohol and drugs are all prohibited.
 In September, Cube Entertainment, a K-pop label, fired two of its stars, Hyu Ah and E'Dawn, because they were dating.